firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 2. The analytic app [Fullstory](https://blog.fullstory.com/)
 3. StackOverflow and Discourse founder's blog [Codinghorror](https://blog.codinghorror.com/)
 4. Jannis is a cool coder [blog](https://jann.is/ipad-pro-for-programming/)
+5. There is even more —> [check this out](https://play-with-ghost.com/ghost-themes/websites-and-blogs-made-with-ghost/).

 ## Unordered List